Horbenkodev/hugo-blog/content/posts/how-to-create-a-dating-app-if-you-have-never-done-it-before/index.md

 breadcrumbs: How to Build a Dating App
 slug: how-to-create-a-dating-app-if-you-have-never-done-it-before
 draft: false
-publishDate: 2023-03-28T00:00:00Z
+publishDate: 2023-03-28T00:00:00.000Z
 image: dating.png
 og_image: dating-socials.png
-description: Have you ever been in the situation where you met someone and instantly fall in love?
-You try to focus, calm down and find courage inside to make the first step.
-The inner fight of pros and cons takes too long and the person you wanted to talk to disappears in the crowd.
-The majority of people experienced this at least once.
-That's why users are so excited about dating apps.
+description: Have you ever met someone and instantly fallen in love, only to lose the chance to talk?
+This common experience explains the popularity of dating apps.
 promote:
   promote: false
 top: false